-Ashore, Dalton served on the Pacific Fleet Nuclear Propulsion Examining Board; in the Office of the Chief of Naval Operations, N513 Strategy and Concepts Branch; on the Joint Staff in the J-5 Policy Division; as deputy executive assistant to the Chairman of the Joint Chiefs of Staff; as executive assistant to the Commander, U.S. Fleet Forces Command; and as deputy director of Policy, Strategy, Plans, Partnership and Capabilities (J-5/8) at U.S. European Command; and most recently as director, Maritime Operations for U.S. Pacific Fleet.
+Ashore, Dalton served on the Pacific Fleet Nuclear Propulsion Examining Board; in the Office of the Chief of Naval Operations, N513 Strategy and Concepts branch; on the Joint Staff in the J-5 Policy Division; as deputy executive assistant to the Chairman of the Joint Chiefs of Staff; as executive assistant to the Commander, U.S. Fleet Forces Command; as deputy director of Policy, Strategy, Plans, Partnership and Capabilities (J-5/8) at U.S. European Command; and most recently as director, Maritime Operations for U.S. Pacific Fleet.

 His decorations include the Defense Superior Service Medal, Legion of Merit, Meritorious Service Medal, Navy and Marine Corps Commendation Medal, Navy and Marine Corps Achievement Medal and various unit, campaign and service awards.